tableau/extension-hierarchy-navigator-sandboxed/README.md

 # Hierarchy Navigator
-This extension allows you to visualize your recursive data in a Tableau Dashboard.
+This extension allows you to visualize your recursive data (or 2 columns of non-recursive data) in a Tableau Dashboard.
 Two way interactivity with other dashboard components can be realized via two parameters.

 ## How to use an Extension
 Follow the below steps to configure the extension.